animal-tree/Writing-stuff/Stuff55-high-grad-school.md

 I relayed all of this and no student, no graduate organization stood up for me.
 I got a LinkedIn request from somebody.

+### Placeholder

-Most of the people except my advisor, including most of my newly instituted 6-month review committee who made the decision, were people I never met nor got invitation to meet prior to or after the termination, though consciousness changes were the most suspicious element of these interactions and would have made those meetings bizarre anyway…
+Most of the people except my advisor, including most of my newly instituted 6-month review committee who made the decision, were people I never met in person nor got invitation to meet in person prior to or after the termination, though consciousness changes were the most suspicious element of these non-local interactions and would have made those meetings bizarre anyway…

-As for the consciousness changes and weaponizable AI, that deserves its own discussion…
+As for the consciousness changes regarding these non-local interactions and weaponizable AI, that deserves its own discussion…

 //insert spiritual theory//<br>
 //including about Chenliang and others///